Lower semicontinuity of monotone functionals in the mixed topology on $C_b$: Main results

 of $0\in C_b$ for the vector topology of uniform convergence on compacts.
 Let $\mathcal V$ denote the system consisting of all sets

 with $(V_k^1)_{k\in \N}\subset \mathcal V^1$ and $V^2\in \mathcal V^2$, where $kV^2:=\{kg\, |\, g\in V^2\}$ for all $k\in \N$ and for nonempty subsets $V_1,\ldots, V_n$ of $C_b$ and $n\in \N$.

-Then, $\mathcal V$ is a local base of $0\in C_b$ for a Hausdorff locally convex topology $\beta$, which is known as the \textit{mixed topology}.\ We refer to \cite{wiweger} for a detailed discussion on the mixed topology in a more general setting.\ Clearly, the mixed topology $\beta$ is finer than the \textit{weak topology} $\sigma(C_b,\ca)$ of the dual pair $(C_b,\ca)$.\ A well-known fact, which we will \textit{not} make use of, is that the mixed topology $\beta$ coincides with the \textit{Mackey topology} of the dual pair $(C_b,\ca)$, where $\ca$ denotes the space of all countably additive Borel measures of finite variation.\ In particular, it belongs to the class of \textit{strict topologies}, cf.\ \cite{wheeler1}.\ We also refer to \cite{haydon} and \cite{sentilles} for additional fine properties of mixed or strict topologies.
+Then, $\mathcal V$ is a local base of $0\in C_b$ for a Hausdorff locally convex topology $\beta$, which is known as the \textit{mixed topology}.\ We refer to \cite{wiweger} for a detailed discussion on the mixed topology in a more general setting.\ Clearly, the mixed topology $\beta$ is finer than the \textit{weak topology} $\sigma(C_b,\ca)$ of the dual pair $(C_b,\ca)$, where $\ca$ denotes the space of all countably additive signed Borel measures of finite variation.\ A well-known fact, which we will \textit{not} make use of, is that the mixed topology $\beta$ coincides with the Mackey topology of the dual pair $(C_b,\ca)$.\ Moreover, $\beta$ belongs to the class of \textit{strict topologies}, cf.\ \cite{wheeler1}.\ We also refer to \cite{haydon} and \cite{sentilles} for additional fine properties of mixed or strict topologies.

 We say that a functional $U\colon C_b\to \R$ is \textit{monotone} if $U(f)\leq U(g)$ for all $f,g\in C_b$ with $f\leq g$, where, for functions $\Omega\to \R$, the relation $\leq$ and all other order-related objects refer to the pointwise order.